Select Page

 Why Research?

 Research is the ability to perform an independent project with a faculty mentor on some aspect of chemistry either through a literature assessment or laboratory experiments to gain excellent hands-on experience.
 Many alumni have reported that some of their best experiences were through participation in a chemistry research experience!
-The Department of Chemistry offers courses where this experience can count for upper division course credit for their degree, as electives, or can also be applied for the Applied Critical and Creative Thinking (ACCT) University Requirement.
+The Department of Chemistry and Forensic Science offers courses where this experience can count for upper division course credit for their degree, as electives, or can also be applied for the Applied Critical and Creative Thinking (ACCT) University Requirement.
 In addition, students can be paid if they are working on a grant funded project.
 Oftentimes, students travel with the department to present their work at local, national, and international conferences.
 Several of our students have placed in local and regional poster competitions.

-Specific Chemistry Research Courses Offered
+Specific Chemistry and Forensic Science Research Courses Offered

 CHE 200: Volunteering in Chemistry (0)